Frequently Asked Questions

 Can I have a package sent to me while I’m on retreat?

 Generally, we ask that no packages be sent here, as the timing of the mail here in the mountains is extremely unreliable.
-If this is an emergency or very important – to receive a package while on retreat, please inform the Retreat Manager.
+If this is an emergency or very important – to receive a package while on retreat, please inform Guest Services.
 The Retreat Center is in a rural area and specific arrangements may need to be made to accommodate package deliveries.

 Can I camp?